Quick jump to...

 If Davis’ style already didn’t appear to conform to any specific collective, her 2017 festival hit Ghost Machine took her natural randomness to a more surrealist place.
 Davis performed the whole set under a white sheet.
 She tells The List that the sheet became a puppet-like device, allowing an audience to project whatever they wanted to on to the performer in front of them.
 “Stand Up is an exhaustively personal job.
 This felt like a way to take myself out of the frame for a little while.
 It also made a broader audience willing to come and see the show, as people walk in with fewer preconceived assumptions for a ghost than if it was my human female face on the poster.”
 Returning to Edinburgh in 2019 with Better Dead Than A Coward, Davis is now settled in London with her husband James who is also a comic.
 She continues to write for TV back at home, contributing to two series of Shaun Micallef’s Mad As Hell for ABC TV, Australia’s biggest topical entertainment show.

 Get More Laura Davis

 Want more of Laura Davis?
 You’re in luck – her full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 160 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.